-We are no longer accepting applications for this scholarship program.
-Applications will re-open on Monday, from Monday, the 1st of October 2018, until 5pm on Thursday, the 29th of November 2018.
+We are now accepting applications until 5pm on Thursday, the 29th of November 2018.

 Dolph Business School has a proud tradition of supporting women through their learning and upskilling journey.
 We believe that by educating a woman, we are not just educating ONE PERSON, we will also be educating our FUTURE GENERATIONS.